If you’ve been following my blog over the last few months, you’ll know I’m a firm convert to the power of the side hustle.

 Even just spending an hour or so a week can start to create a little trickle of income that can protect you if things go south in your day job.

 This was a really interesting read and it definitely made me think about how my own attitude to career and money are influenced by my personal situation.

 For context, I’m 30, female, married, no children, but will hopefully start a family at some point in the next few years.

 I worry a lot about how taking maternity leave in the near future would affect my salary and career.
 I also worry that my boss has been expecting me to get pregnant ever since I got married a couple of years ago – he has made a few comments along these lines to me and another recently-married female colleague – and I do think this affects how he sees me in terms of career development and so on.

-My boss is, frankly, an old-fashioned sexist, but it’s been found that even employers who try to be progressive may be influenced by unconscious gender bias.
+My boss is… let’s call him ‘old-fashioned’.
+But it’s been found that even employers who try to be progressive may be influenced by unconscious gender bias.

 Reading the BBC article in which several high-profile, successful women confirmed my own worries about being a woman in the workplace was kind of shocking, but also motivates me to get my own hustle on!